Jani0601/GENERATION-AND-DETECTION-OF-AM_1/README.md

 # GENERATION-AND-DETECTION-OF-AM_1
 ## AIM:
-To generate and detect the amplitude modulation and demodulation u s i n g S C I L A B and to calculate modulation index of AM.
+To generate and detect the amplitude modulation and demodulation using scilab and to calculate modulation index of AM.

 ## EQUIPMENTS REQUIRED

 •	Computer with i3 Processor
 •	SCI LAB

 ## THEORY: